hmchou56/centra8/centra4/program.md

 ****
 ### 1:15 – 2:30 PM
 **Concurrent Group Breakout Sessions**
-- *Participants of different projects gather in distributed rooms to continue the formulation and advancement of collaborations around existing and proposed projects
+- *Participants of different projects gather in distributed rooms to continue the formulation and advancement of collaborations around existing and proposed projects*

 ****
 ### 2:30 – 3:30 PM
 **Group reports (3-mins each)**
 - Session Chair: Fang-Pang Lin
-- *Plenary session with three-minute reports by each project leader.
+- *Plenary session with three-minute reports by each project leader*

 ****
 ### 3:30 – 3:45 PM